 If you wish to discuss a matter with your child's teacher, please make an appointment as discussions during school time are not appropriate.
-Remember, when we open our doors in the morning, it is our time to settle your children and prepare them for the day, so only incidental information for the day can be discussed.
+Remember, when the classroom doors are opened in the morning, it is the teacher's time to settle your children and prepare them for the day, so only incidental information for the day can be discussed.

-Term One - Parent/Teacher Interview for all Students

-Term Three - Speech Interviews for Students who have Speech Recommendations
+- ⇒ Term 1 Parent/Teacher Interview for all Students - \Rightarrow Term 3 Speech Interviews for Students who have Speech Recommendations - ⇒ Term 4 Kindergarten Developmental Profile for all students

-Term Four - End of Year Kindy Report for all Students